alexDjs/JS-QuickSearc/README.md

 ---

 This section provides clear, step-by-step instructions on how to run the application locally and is suitable for a typical `README.md` file.

-Here is the description in English with added emojis for a presentation:

 Application Description:
 This web application provides users with an easy way to search for JavaScript information and view code examples. 🤖 The user types a query into the search field, and the app dynamically displays suggestions matching the query. 📜 When clicking on a suggestion, a detailed description of the JavaScript concept or function is shown, along with a code example to help understand how the element works. 💻